Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating functions for the residues of coefficients

-We recall that the total number of coefficients $p_k(n)$, defining the numerator of $u_{2n}$ is $m(n)+1$ which is less than the number of residues by $n$ (see Equations~\eqref{eq:u2ka}--\eqref{eq:polynom-P}).
+We recall that the total number of coefficients $p_k(n)$, defining the numerator of $u_{2n}$ is $m(n)+1$ which is less than the number of residues by~$n$ (see equations~\eqref{eq:u2ka}--\eqref{eq:polynom-P}).
 Obviously, the residues can be expressed in terms of $p_k(n)$ via linear relations (see, e.g., Corollary~\ref{cor:gamma1n-pkn} below).
-In case we would calculate, say, all residues corresponding to the poles of order higher than $1$ and one more residue for a pole of the first order we would be able to find a general formulae for $p_k(n)$. \begin{remark} We can surely express linear combinations of the residues in terms of the generating functions $A_k(z)$ and $B_k(x)$.
-Comparing Equations~\eqref{eq:u-2n-Akn} and \eqref{eq:u-n-parfrac} we can get $n-1$ linear relations for the residues $\gamma_{k,i}(n)$ which are free of the numbers $A_k[n]$, the simplest one is
+In case we would calculate, say, all residues corresponding to the poles of order higher than $1$ and one more residue for a pole of the first order we would be able to find a~general formulae for~$p_k(n)$.

+\begin{Remark}We can surely express linear combinations of the residues in terms of the gene\-ra\-ting functions $A_k(z)$ and $B_k(x)$.
+Comparing equations~\eqref{eq:u-2n-Akn} and~\eqref{eq:u-n-parfrac} we can get $n-1$ linear relations for the residues $\gamma_{k,i}(n)$ which are free of the numbers~$A_k[n]$, the simplest one is

 In principle, we can get enough linear equations for the residues $\gamma_{k,i}(n)$ to express them as linear combinations of numbers $A_l[n]$, however, we can explicitly calculate the latter numbers only for several first values of $l$.
-So that to get explicit formulae for the residues with arbitrary large $n$ is problematic with this approach.\\ Analogously, we can use the generating functions $B_k(x)$ to get some explicit formulae for linear combinations of the residues, e.g., expanding Equation~\eqref{eq:u-n-parfrac} in the Taylor series at $a^2=0$ comparing this expansion with \eqref{eq:u{2n}(a)-taylor} and using Propositions~\ref{prop:u-at0} and \ref{prop:u2n1} we find
+So that to get explicit formulae for the residues with arbitrary large $n$ is problematic with this approach.